Entanglement structure for finite system under dual-unitary dynamics

-The entanglement growth within a system can be defined by the metric of entanglement velocity \cite{Dual_Dynamics_Foligno}.
+The entanglement growth within a system can be defined by the metric of entanglement velocity ($v_E$) \cite{Nahum_RQC2, Sarang_ent_val, Foligno2}.
+In the thermodynamic limit, $v_E$ defines the regime in which entanglement growth is linear in time.
+For a system under dual-unitary dynamics, this linear growth is maximal and implies that $v_E = 1$, provided that the entangling power of the gates constituing the circuit are finite \cite{Dual_Dynamics_Foligno} .
+Conversely, it has also been shown that the presence of maximal $v_E$ is indicative of dual-unitary dynamics \cite{converse}.
+Thus, it can be expected that for any non-trivial system defined by the initial state given by Eq. \ref{initial_state_eq}, the rate of entanglement generation eventually converges to maximal.
+When considering the finite system we can observe the entanglement growth prior to this convergence, and find that it highlights the ergodic properties of the circuit, eventually obscured in the intermediate time regime of linear growth.
+Thus, intial entanglement growth gives significant physical insights which we shall now discuss.

 Consider a subsystem denoted by $A$, comprising a series of $n$ contiguous qudits having indices: $i,i+1,...j$.
-The entanglement of this block with the remaining system $\bar{A}$ at a time step $t$ can be obtained by the entropy measures of the associated partial density matrix obtained after tracing out $\bar{A}$, with $\mathbb{U}(t) \in \{ \mathbb{U}(t)\}_{U'}$:
+The entanglement of this block with the remaining system $\bar{A}$ at a time step $t$ can be obtained by the entropy measures of the associated partial density matrix obtained after tracing out $\bar{A}$, with $\mathbb{U}(t) \in \{ \mathbb{U}(t)\}_{\hat{U}'}$:

 The corresponding Renyi entropy of an order $\alpha \in \mathbb{R}$ can be calculated by: